Skip to Content

 Plan for taxes

 Transfers to grandchildren may involve generation-skipping taxes, which are imposed at high rates.
-Make a plan with your advisor to help minimize transfer taxes.
+Make a plan with your tax professional; to help minimize transfer taxes.

 While you may be looking forward to spoiling your grandchild with stuffed animals and the latest toys, you can also help give them another gift: financial security.